beartype/beartype/README.rst

-Unlike comparable static type checkers operating at the coarse-grained application level (e.g., Pyre_, mypy_, pyright_, pytype_), beartype operates exclusively at the fine-grained callable level of pure-Python functions and methods via the decorator design pattern.
-This renders beartype natively compatible with interpreters and compilers targeting the Python language – including CPython_, PyPy_, and Numba_.
+Unlike comparable static type checkers operating at the coarse-grained application level (e.g., Pyre_, mypy_, pyright_, pytype_), beartype operates exclusively at the fine-grained callable level of pure-Python functions and methods via the standard decorator design pattern.
+This renders beartype natively compatible with *all* interpreters and compilers targeting the Python language – including CPython_, PyPy_, and Numba_.

-Unlike comparable runtime type checkers (e.g., typeguard_), beartype dynamically generates one unique wrapper for each decorated callable implementing optimal type-checking for that callable.
-Since "performance by default" is a first-class concern, *all* wrappers are guaranteed to:
+Unlike comparable runtime type checkers (e.g., typeguard_), beartype dynamically wraps each decorated callable with a unique wrapper implementing strongly optimized type-checking for that callable.
+Since "performance by default" is our first-class concern, *all* wrappers are guaranteed to:

 * Exhibit ``O(1)`` time complexity with negligible constant factors.
-* Be either more efficient (in the common case) or exactly as efficient (in the worst case) as equivalent type-checking implemented by hand.
+* Be either more efficient (in the common case) or exactly as efficient minus the cost of an additional stack frame (in the worst case) as equivalent type-checking implemented by hand.

 Beartype thus brings Rust_- and `C++`_-inspired `zero-cost abstractions
 <zero-cost abstraction_>`__ into the deliciously lawless world of pure Python.

-Beartype is `portably implemented <codebase_>`__ in pure `Python 3`_, continuously stress-tested with `Travis CI`_ **+** pytest_ **+** tox_, and
+Beartype is `portably implemented <codebase_>`__ in pure `Python 3`_, `continuously stress-tested <tests_>`__ with `GitHub Actions`_ **+** tox_ **+**
-`permissively distributed <license_>`__ under the `MIT license`_.
+pytest_, and `permissively distributed <license_>`__ under the `MIT license`_.

 .. # ------------------( TABLE OF CONTENTS                  )------------------
 .. # Blank line.
 By default, Docutils appears to only separate the subsequent